pivotal-cf/azure-blobstore-resource/README.md

 ### `out`: Upload a blob to the container.

 Uploads a file to the container.
-After uploading the blob it will create a new snapshot of the blob.
 If `regexp` is specified, the new file will be uploaded to the directory that the regex searches in.
-If `versioned_file` is specified, the new file will be uploaded as a new version of that file.
+If `versioned_file` is specified, the new file will be uploaded as a new snapshot of that file.

 #### Parameters